lazebird/crpc/README.md

 stop and just write your code down if you are interesting.
 Anyone is welcome here!

 current for a function like msg1_t *f(msg2_t *arg)
+please refer to /include/crpc.h, something below is not accurate, and willnot be updated any more

 ## lib
   - server_init(saddr)	generate daemon, with spec addr or default address
   - client_init(saddr) 	generate connection, with spec addr or default address